-White Basmati rice (Tilda or Badshah) is the best rice to use if you want separate, fluffy grains, and a wonderful slightly nutty flavour.
+Basmati rice (Tilda or Badshah) is the best rice to use if you want separate, fluffy grains, and a wonderful slightly nutty flavour – and white, refined rice is fluffier than brown.
 Basmati rice is much taller than other rices, and this contributes to the better flavour, but it does make the plant liable to wind damage.
 It also smells wonderful (a lot of the pleasure of the taste comes from the anticipation conjured up by the lovely woody fragrance).
 ‘Basmati’ in Hindi, means ‘queen of fragrance’.

 The source of its flavour is a chemical called 2-acetyl-1-pyrroline (AP2) – and Basmati has about twelve times more of this chemical than ordinary rice.
 Additional flavour comes from the length of time it is matured, as rice with a lower moisture content cooks better.
 The best types of basmati rice are aged for several years before they are milled and sold.

 Basmati rice has long, thin pointed grains and can vary in colour from ivory to a rich, dark brown.
 Some of the best (Dehraduni) comes from the area where it was first cultivated, at the base of the Indian Himalayas.